 SARAH L. RYLEY Investigative & Data Journalist

-This work has triggered dozens of new laws and other reforms, played a significant role in dismantling “broken windows” policing in New York City, and helped free a man from prison.
+My work has triggered the passage of dozens of new laws and other reforms, played a significant role in dismantling “broken windows” policing in New York City, and helped free a man from prison.
 My earliest impacts, which I’m still very proud of, include helping to save an Underground Railroad home from eminent domain and jump-starting the construction of Brooklyn Bridge Park.
 My series on the NYPD's abuse of the nuisance abatement law, done in partnership with the Daily News and ProPublica, was the recipient of the 2017 Pulitzer Prize for Public Service.

 I studied journalism at Wayne State University in Detroit and was name a distinguished alumna in 2018.
 Prior to discovering my love of reporting, I was an artist, community organizer and waitress.

 Edwin J. Torres

 Boston’s hospital chiefs moonlight on corporate boards at rates far beyond the national rate (Boston Globe)

 Coronavirus Shutdowns Make Women the Majority of Unemployment Seekers in States Across U.S. (The Fuller Project)

 Subject of Trace/BuzzFeed Investigation Found Not Guilty in Murder Retrial (The Trace/BuzzFeed News)

 Most Shooters Go Free in Chicago’s Most Violent Neighborhoods — While Police Make Non-Stop Drug Arrests (The Trace/WTTW)